-Q. What frame rates do your currently available 4D capture systems support?
+Q. What frame rates do your currently available synchronous camera array systems support?

 Q. How many cameras are used?

 A. We recommend at least 96 cameras for one or two performer full-body motion photogrammetry-based captures.

 Q. What is the resolution of the cameras?

 A. 5472 x 3648 (5.5K / 20 megapixels) at 24fps.
 1920 x 1080 (2K / 2 megapixels) at other frame rates.

 Q. Is there a maximum recording time per take?